-Since its inception, the group has established or is in the process of establishing the following programs:
+Since its inception, the group has established or is in the process of establishing the following programs and initiatives:

 Every female employee who joins Shimmick is paired with a Big Sister to welcome them to the organization.
 This program aims to create a positive onboarding process and foster relationships with other women throughout the organization.